[GA4] Set up the code snippet (Tag Manager)

-This feature is part of an open beta.
-Keep in mind that the feature is subject to change.
+This feature is part of an open beta and is subject to change.

 These instructions are for administrators and editors who want to learn how to set up the code snippet for user-provided data collection on their website using Google Tag Manager.